elizabethdaly/numpy-random/README.md

  </p>
  Image: https://slideplayer.com

 ### 4.v The logistic distribution <a name="#Eg5_sec3"></a>
 The logistic distribution is a symmetric continuous probability distribution.
 It is very similar to the normal distribution but with higher tails (so that it falls away to zero a little more slowly).
-For this reason it is useful for predicting the likliehood of extreme events and for taking into account the underlying or base data.
+For this reason it is useful for predicting the likelihood of extreme events and for taking into account the underlying or base data.
 It is also used because its CDF (the logistic function) has a simple formula which approximates the normal distribution very well.
 It has applications in:
-- the modeling of population growth,
+- the modelling of population growth,
 - logistic regression for classification purposes,
 - world chess rankings where the performance of each player is a logistically distributed random variable,
 - medicine to model the growth of tumours.